Snapchat’s epic strategy flip-flop

 Adults

-Before: Snapchat has viewed itself as a cool app for teens that could be turned off if adults signed up, even though this discludes a massive potential audience.
+Before: Snapchat has viewed itself as a cool app for teens that could be turned off if adults signed up, even though this excludes a massive potential audience.
 It proudly didn’t label its buttons, leading confused adults to abandon the app after install.

 On the Q1 earnings call, Spiegel said “We do tend to market our products directly to younger people because, frankly, they are more interested in learning how to use new technology products.
 And that’s sort of – is partly inspired by trying to teach my grandma how to use email; and she’d really prefer to just talk on the phone . . .
 And so I think, over time, that strategy has worked for us.”